BLM workshopping their ‘Ghost Sonata’ collaboration with Sod House Theater

 BLM starts their 2nd year as Dance Company-in-Residence at the Performing Institute of Minnesota

 Formerly Main Street for the Performing Arts, The Performing Institute of Minnesota (PiM) opened their new doors of its arts high school and performance center in Eden Prairie, MN in August 2017.
 One of its first steps was to invite BLM in as its first ever dance company-in-residence!
-BLM has conducted numerous activities at PiM, including a spring performance, bodystorming workshops, choreographic collaborations and mock auditions.
+BLM has conducted numerous activities at PiM, including a spring performance, bodystorming workshops, choreographic collaborations, an exclusive matinee and mock auditions.

 The Moving Cell Project - Year 10